-Whilst perusing through the client loss percentage report on Finance Magnates, I noticed that ayondo wasn’t featured.
+Whilst perusing through the client trading loss percentage report on Finance Magnates, I noticed that ayondo wasn’t featured.
 Which was a little odd, especially as eToro ranks as a broker that has one of the most profitable client bases.
 So off I trotted to ayondo’s website to take a look.

 What I saw there was amazing…

 (Ok, wow, I really have been browsing too much clickbait on taboola and outbrain)

 It wasn’t that amazing, it was mildly drole, sarcastic and curled a jaunty grin as I imagined the compliance and marketing departments sticking two hidden fingers up at the regulators.

 A little like that classic scene in Ali G – it’s on youtube if you fancy reminiscing…

 I’ve always thought that adding a percentage of a particular broker’s client base that loses money to a risk warning is a little unfair.

 Sure, if the broker advised in some capacity.
 But CFD and spread betting brokers are purely execution only, and have been for some time.
 In fact, they can’t even offer implied advice.